stuff26/Newspaper-Zombie-XFL-Converter/README.md

 5. Once it says complete, you now got a (mostly) working XFL.
 The prompt will let you know where the XFL will now be stored.
 6. Open the XFL in animate and press SAVE.
 You don't have to do any actual changes, but saving the XFL in animate will allow Sen to convert it
 7. Open the XFL in Sen, use Flash to PAM.
 When prompted, ensure `split labels` is set to FALSE, otherwise the PAM will not pack.
 Once that is done, you have a fully functional PAM!

-Please note that the PAM that is created will be slightly buggy.
-If you open the PAM back again with Sen, it will appear broken, so ensure you save a copy of the XFL!
-This will hopefully be fixed in the future but it may not be possible.